Stephen-Seo/AnotherMemCheck/README.md

         LD_PRELOAD=path/libAnotherMemCheck.so ./myProgram

-3. When the program exits, there should be diagnostic output from this library showing all memory that has been `malloc`ed and not `free`ed.
+3. When the program exits, there should be diagnostic output from this library showing all memory that has been `malloc`ed or `calloc`ed and not `free`ed.
    Note that some memory will always be shown as having been not `free`ed (e.g. initializing heap stuff for the program at start).

 ## Other Notes